RadheyaM/p1-chess-space/README.md

    - A consistent navigation bar across all three pages with a logo to the right and links to Home, More Chess and Contact pages.
 The Nav bar is always displayed even when scrolling down the site which allows the user to change pages effortlessly.

-   - the logo and nav options are cursor responsive.
+   - The logo and nav options are cursor responsive.